-If, for any of the above reasons (impaired liver function or metabolic interference with other drugs), micafungin or liposomal amphotericin B are alternatives.18 with fluconazole and itraconazole, micafungin at a dose of 50 mg/day was significantly more efficacious than fluconazole (p=0.03) and better tolerated than itraconazole in the prevention of infection by Candida spp. and Aspergillus spp.^{23,24} Some authors have used higher doses and intermittently.^{24,25} Nevertheless, they do not report differences efficacy.^{25,26} dose-related in Micafungin has a high concentration in the alveolar macrophage, which might explain the efficacy of the dose of 50 mg/day.27 From the experimental pharmacokinetic, and clinical standpoints, data indicate the possibility of giving doses of 150 mg on alternating days, 200 mg twice a day.
+If, for any of the above reasons (impaired liver function or metabolic interference with other drugs), micafungin or liposomal amphotericin B are alternatives.

+Micafungin.
+Micafungin is currently the only echinocandin indicated for the prophylaxis of hematological patients.
+In two prospective, randomized, double-blind comparative studies with fluconazole and itraconazole, micafungin at a dose of 50 mg/day was significantly more efficacious than fluconazole (p=0.03) and better tolerated than itraconazole in the prevention of infection by Candida spp. and Aspergillus spp.
+Some authors have used higher doses and intermittently.
+Nevertheless, they do not report differences efficacy. dose-related in Micafungin has a high concentration in the alveolar macrophage, which might explain the efficacy of the dose of 50 mg/day.
+From the experimental pharmacokinetic, and clinical standpoints, data indicate the possibility of giving doses of 150 mg on alternating days, 200 mg twice a day.